dpacassi/UltimateDrupalReference/README.md

 major Drupal CLI's which can be a huge help for you:
 - [Drupal Console](https://drupalconsole.com/)
 - [Drush](http://www.drush.org/)

+## IDE's
+There are lots of different IDE's and editors for PHP.
+But *most* Drupal developers tend to use [PhpStorm](https://www.jetbrains.com/phpstorm/).
+Do you use any other IDE or editor?
+Please let me know!

 ## Site building with Drupal
 Once you have Drupal set up and running, it's time for site building.